LAMP High School: New building

 LAMP was originally a part of Sidney Lanier, but as the program grew, it soon moved to a vacated elementary school building, Loveless Elementary.
 On September 17, 2014, Montgomery Public Schools announced that LAMP would receive a new school site due to structural problems with the Loveless building that officials deemed highly unsafe.
 MPS stated that until 2016, the students would temporarily be moved into a previously closed school known as Houston Hill Middle School, a move that took place during the school year in November 2014.
 LAMP's site at Houston Hill boasted a custom classroom trailer park, lush recreational field, a variety of free-range domestic fowl, and a two-level parking deck.
 Due to the inevitable delays in construction the date for the school to move was postponed, but the new site of the school is at the Montgomery Mall's old site, in the space formerly occupied by a Parisian department store, alongside Montgomery's Technology school.
 The area has been reconstructed as OneCenter.
 The new school site opened in 2017.

 Athletics

 LAMP currently fields 17 competitive athletic teams in 4A competition.
-These teams consistently compete at the highest levels of the 4A classification.